microsoft/vscode-docs/docs/remote/troubleshooting.md

 However, the Remote Development and VS Online extensions for VS Code itself do not have this limitation.

-**Resolution:** None currently.
+**Resolution:** Use the VS Online extension for VS Code when working with something that requires web sockets instead of the browser-based editor.
 The VS Online team is investigating solutions to this problem.
 See [MicrosoftDocs/vsonline#6](https://github.com/MicrosoftDocs/vsonline/issues/6) for details.

 ### Errors storing extension data